Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 router, then you will probably only be able to connect to other nodes, but other nodes will not be able to initiate connections to your node.
 This is perfectly fine, and your node will fully participate in the Concordium network.
-It will be able to send transactions and, `if so configured`_, to bake and finalize.
+It will be able to send transactions and, :ref:`if so configured<become-a-baker>`, to bake and finalize.

 However you can also make your node an even better network participant by enabling inbound connections.
 By default, ``concordium-node`` listens